Parenting

 You don't need a cure.
 You need support.

 I am not here to help you force your child to assimilate to societal norms.
-I don't use behaviorist approaches (like ABA) that feel like dog training, and we will never focus on making your child uncomfortable just so they "fit in."
-If it's uncomfortable for your child to make eye contact, we won't force it.
+I don't discuss behaviorist approaches (like ABA) that feel controlling rather than understanding, and we will never focus on making your child uncomfortable just so they "fit in."
+If it's uncomfortable for your child to make eye contact, I won't suggest that you force it.

 Your child isn't giving you a hard time; they are having a hard time.
 Whether you are navigating a new diagnosis, Pathological Demand Avoidance (PDA), or sensory processing differences, I help you decode your child’s behavior so you can stop fighting and start connecting.